Car Exterior Detailing

 - Treat oxidation and paint fading/dullness

 Your car exterior is exposed to environmental pollutants on a daily basis – hot, cold, rain, wind and so on.
 If you can’t see it, you will definitely feel it.
 Brush your fingers across your paint one day and you will feel a roughness due to heavy contamination.
-Typically, these are the damaging contaminants that are very difficult to remove and in most instances, are not removed in a regular car wash.
+Typically, these are the damaging contaminants that are very difficult to remove and in most instances, are not removed in a regular car wash, hence the need for premium car exterior detailing.

 Effects of these pollutants, if left untreated, can really take a toll on your paint and cause it to oxidise and ultimately fade faster.
 Although it seems harmless, but contaminants like bug guts, bird droppings, rain water drops, tree sap and etc can cause permanent damage if left unattended, especially under harsh Australian weather.

 What Is In An Exterior Detail?